spUK2020/wdthecloudforge.github.io/structures-and-roles.md

 ## Team Organisation

-Having identifies the key roles, in order to scale a modern cloud operating model across a large organisation, it is important setup your teams to maximise the benefits of collaboration and agility.
-A key principle here is to strike the right balance between central process and governance with re-usable patterns whilst permitting autonomy with teams across the organisation.
+Having identified the key roles, to scale a modern cloud operating model across a large organisation, it is important setup your teams to maximise the benefits of collaboration and agility.
+A key principle here is to strike the right balance between central process and governance whilst still permitting autonomy within DevOps teams across the organisation.

 ## Get Started